FuelLabs/sway-rfcs/rfcs/0017-error-handling.md

 [motivation]: #motivation

-[ABI errors](0014-abi-errors.md) and [ABI backtracing](0016-abi-backtracing.md) bring improved debugging and troubleshooting experience at possible zero-cost, or negligible cost, respectively. **But those improvements and zero/negligible cost can be achieved only if the features are adequately and consistently used across libraries and applications.**
+[ABI errors](0014-abi-errors.md), [ABI backtracing](0016-abi-backtracing.md), and [`log_panic_values` attribute and build option](https://github.com/FuelLabs/sway/issues/7500) bring improved debugging and troubleshooting experience at possible zero or negligible cost. **But those improvements and zero/negligible cost can be achieved only if those language features are adequately and consistently used across libraries and applications.**

 Currently, we have a consistent approach to recoverable errors, through the usage of the `std::result::Result` type.
 Irrecoverable errors, on the contrary, are handled inconsistently, combining several approaches:
 - using `__revert`, often with `0` as argument,
-- using various `std::revert::*` functions,
+- using various `std::revert::*` functions, also often with `0` as revert code,
 - using `std::assert::*` functions, mostly in tests, **but also in non-test code, e.g. in the `std` implementation, examples, etc.**.

 On top of these existing approaches, ABI errors bring the `panic` expression, potentially increasing the level of inconsistency.
 Moreover, the benefits of the `panic` expressions can be fully achieved only if it is used in alignment with best practices detailed in this RFC.

-This RFC aims for a clear guideline on how to properly utilize ABI errors and backtracing, `panic` expression and `#[trace]` attribute in particular.
+This RFC aims for a clear guideline on how to properly utilize ABI errors, backtracing, `panic` expression, `#[trace]` attribute, and `log_panic_values` in particular.

 # Guide-level explanation